Design at D2 Nova

 ∎ Research & Identify Problems

-While some design projects has a specific requirement, most of the major design projects start from a broad business requirement and research.
+While small feature designs have explicit requirements, most major design projects start from broad business needs and researches.
 The first step is to identify problems, learn user needs, or get familiar with the current solutions or best practices.
-Depending on the project scope and resource, the research time usually vary from 1-2 days to over a week.
-There are also a variety of research methods I used based on different project needs.

 1. Secondary research

-I collect online information to get a quick understanding of the problem and the situation.
+We collect online information to get a quick understanding of the problem and current situation.

-For example, I use this method to analyze the market and competitors of our new contact center product and to expand my knowledge of professional call center features, such as ACD(Automatic Call Distribution), IVR(Interactive Voice Response), Call Queuing, Call Routing, etc.
+For example, I use this method to analyze the market and competitors of our new contact center product and to expand my knowledge of traditional call center features.

 2. User interview

-We hold informal interview sessions with target users to understand their needs.
-During the research of the Connect Agent app, we talked with our own sales and support team individually to know their daily work routine, listen to their feelings about work, and their goals towards customers so that we could identify aspects to help and improve.
+We also hold 1-on-1 interviews with target users to understand their needs.
+During the design of the Connect Agent app, we talked with our sales and support team individually to learn their daily work activities and goals so that we could identify aspects to help and improve.

 3. Persona & Using scenarios